GeoMOER/geoAI/docs/units/_unit03/unit03-02-00_randomly_good.md

 Predicting spatial features with machine learning and random validation.

-<!--more-->

-## What are we up to?

 We would like to determine areas in Hesse that contain orchard meadows.
 For this we will use a machine learning approach, together with DOPs (digital orthophoto) as well as orchard meadows field surveys of the Hessian State Agency for Nature Conservation, Environment and Geology.

+<!--more-->

 ## Why are we doing this?